ypo/flute/README.md

 ## Content Encoding (CENC)

-The following scheme are supported during the transmission/reception
+The following schemes are supported during the transmission/reception

 - [x] Null (no compression)
 - [x] Deflate